 How much do you know about Healthy Living?

-The Health Promotion Unit, based at the Princess Elizabeth Hospital has lots of information on all aspects of healthy living.
+Public Health Services, based at Le Vauquiedor Office on the Princess Elizabeth Hospital site, has lots of information on all aspects of healthy living.
 You can contact us for further details at firstname.lastname@example.org or go to the One You website.
-To see the resources available to borrow from the Health Promotion Unit follow this link.

-- FREE thirty minute Health Walks are held at various locations around the island on everyday except Saturday.
+- FREE 30 minute walks are held at various locations around the Bailiwick on every day except Saturday.

-- For further details about the walks and venues see the Walking for Health website.
+- For further details about the walks and venues, see the leaflet on this page, or visit Ramblers Wellbeing Walks Wellbeing Walks (ramblers.org.uk) or call Public Health 01481 224136.